kernel-community/kernel/docs/module-5/prosocial-value.md

 > We wanted to empower individuals to make local changes, but ensure the system needed the political power of increasingly larger groups to make more permanent communal changes.

 This is crucial: in a virtual universe, you need not use the same language of voting and politics to achieve the same end results!
-We get so caught up in the [inertia of our current linguistic paradigms](http://jlombardi.net/pdf/inertia%20language%20article.pdf) that we can't think creatively about how to achieve the desired results without recourse to the same old formalisms.
+We get so caught up in the <a href="http://jlombardi.net/pdf/inertia%20language%20article.pdf" target="_blank">inertia of our current linguistic paradigms</a> that we can't think creatively about how to achieve the desired results without recourse to the same old formalisms.
 Use games to free yourself.

 #### Interdependent roles

 Division of labor increases efficiency and so is pervasive through social systems design.
 It incentivizes both specialization and coordination and is fueled by trust.
 However, such high trust requirements - and the reputational and actual costs of failing in high coordination tasks - tend to intimidate people.
-Successful games have a [ladder of activities](http://worrydream.com/#!2/LadderOfAbstraction), starting with low trust activities between generalists, before moving into higher trust coordination games between specialists.
+Successful games have a <a href="http://worrydream.com/#!2/LadderOfAbstraction" target="_blank">ladder of activities</a>, starting with low trust activities between generalists, before moving into higher trust coordination games between specialists.

 ![Trust Diagram](./img/trust-diagram.png)